 If both individuals applied for the mortgage, then both of you are still responsible for the monthly payments.
 But when a couple splits up and there’s a mortgage, you have a few options.

-- Home is sold to a third party: Many people find that it’s just easier to sell the home outright and split the proceeds.
-Both parties get to make a clean break and there’s no negotiation over who gets to keep the house.
+- The home is sold to a third party.
+Many people find that it’s just easier to sell the home and split the proceeds.
+Both parties get to make a clean break, and there’s no negotiation over who gets to keep the house.

-- One spouse buys the home: Another option is that one spouse can buy the home from the other.
-When this happens, they’ll have to refinance the mortgage to have the other party’s name removed.
+- One spouse buys the home.
+Another option is a buyout, which allows one spouse to buy the home from the other at a mutually agreed-upon value.
+The buyer will have to refinance the mortgage to have the other party’s name removed.

-There is no one right answer as to what should happen with your mortgage when you’re going through a divorce.
-The goal is that both parties can agree on the best next steps.
+There’s no one right answer to what should happen with your mortgage after a divorce.
+The goal is that both parties agree on the best next steps.
 Keep in mind that if you’re looking to refinance your home loan as part of a buyout or want to move into a new home of your own, you’ll need to apply for a mortgage.

 What Issues Need To Be Resolved With The Mortgage?

-When you’re going through a divorce, many issues need to be resolved in regard to your mortgage.
-The first step is to decide whether you’ll keep or sell your home.
+When you’re going through a divorce, you’ll first need to decide whether to keep or sell your home.

-If one person wants to keep the home and the other party doesn’t, then it may make sense for one spouse to buy out the other person.
+If one person wants to keep the home and the other party doesn’t, it may make sense for one spouse to buy out the other.
 However, you’ll want to make sure you can afford the mortgage payments on your own.

-No matter what you decide, it’s important to work with lawyers and financial advisors who can assist you and your spouse in making these decisions.
-These advisors will come with a neutral point of view and will keep the best interests of both parties in mind.
+No matter what you decide, it’s important to work with lawyers and financial advisers who can assist you and your former spouse in making these decisions.
+These advisers offer a neutral point of view and will keep the best interests of both parties in mind.

 What If An Agreement Can’t Be Reached?

-This is going to be the far more difficult route to take.
-Both parties will have to go to court, present their case, and then allow the court to determine how to fairly divide the assets.
+This can be a more difficult route to take.
+Both parties will have to go to court, present their case and then allow the court to determine how to fairly divide the assets.

-This process is incredibly expensive since both parties will have to retain lawyers.
+This process can be incredibly expensive since both parties will need a lawyer.
 Any marital assets you’ve accumulated can easily be drained by a lengthy legal process.
-That’s why it’s always ideal to try to come to an agreement on your own if you can.
+That’s why it’s always ideal to try to reach an agreement outside court if you can.

-When it comes to dividing your marital property, conflicts often arise in couples with children.
-One spouse may want to keep the home and live there with the children.
+When couples with children start dividing marital property, one spouse may want to keep the home and live there with the kids.

-Assuming a mortgage in a divorce is an option, but whether or not it can happen really comes down to whether that person can afford the mortgage.
+Assuming a mortgage in a divorce is an option, but it’s only viable if that person can afford the mortgage.
 If they can, they may be able to assume the mortgage or buy the home from their former spouse.
-That individual’s income, their credit history, debt-to-income ratio and the division of equity accumulated in the home will all be taken into consideration.
+That individual’s income, their credit history, debt-to-income ratio and the division of equity accumulated in the real estate will all be taken into consideration.

-Let’s look at some other common scenarios that occur in divorcing spouses with children.
+Let’s look at some other common scenarios that occur in divorcing couples with children.

-If Your Spouse Earns Enough Income To Qualify For A Refinance On Their Own
+Your Former Spouse Earns Enough Income To Qualify For A Refinance On Their Own

-Let’s say that spouse A wants to keep the marital home and earns enough income to qualify for a refinance on their own.
-In this situation, the couple may agree that spouse A should apply for a new mortgage in their own name.
+Let’s say that Spouse A wants to keep the marital home and earns enough income on their own to qualify for a refinance.
+In this situation, the couple may agree that Spouse A should apply for a new mortgage loan in their name only.

-Spouse A may want to encourage spouse B to agree to leave enough equity in the home for a 20% down payment.
-In exchange, spouse B won’t be required to make any further mortgage payments on the other person’s behalf.
+Spouse A may want to encourage Spouse B to agree to leave enough equity in the home for a 20% down payment.
+In exchange, Spouse B won’t be required to make any additional mortgage payments on the other person’s behalf.

-From there, both spouses can split what equity there is in excess of the 20% down payment if they pursue a cash-out refinance.
-From there, spouse B will sign a quitclaim deed relinquishing any further claim on the title.
+From there, both spouses can split any equity in excess of the 20% down payment if they pursue a cash-out refinance.
+From there, Spouse B will sign a quitclaim deed relinquishing any claim on the title.

 Spouse A now owns the property in their name alone and is responsible for making the monthly payments on their new mortgage.
 It will now be up to that person to determine what type of mortgage best suits their needs and gives them the ability to make timely payments.

-If Your Spouse Can’t Qualify For A Refinance
+Your Former Spouse Can’t Qualify For A Refinance

-But what if spouse A wants to keep the marital home but can’t qualify for the refinance on their own?
-It’s always more difficult when the spouse who is moving out earns a significantly higher income than the person who wishes to stay in the home.
+But what if Spouse A wants to keep the marital home but can’t qualify for the refinance on their own?
+It’s always more difficult when the spouse who’s moving out earns a significantly higher income than the person who wishes to stay in the home.

-However, there are risks to this type of settlement.
-Even if spouse B agrees to pay alimony or child support, there’s no way to guarantee that they will actually make these payments.
-If that person doesn’t follow through on the agreement, spouse A may find themselves unable to make their mortgage payments.
+However, this type of settlement comes with risks.
+Even if Spouse B agrees to pay alimony or child support, it’s impossible to guarantee they will actually make these payments.
+If that person doesn’t follow through on the agreement, Spouse A may end up unable to make their mortgage payments.

-If that happens, spouse A will see their credit take a significant hit and they could be at risk for losing their home.
-That’s because even though spouse B is responsible for the alimony payments, spouse A is the person listed as the mortgage borrower.
+In this situation, Spouse A will see their credit score take a significant hit, and they could be at risk of losing their home.
+That’s because even though Spouse B is responsible for the alimony payments, Spouse A is the person listed as the mortgage borrower.

-So, if you’re unable to afford the mortgage payments on your own, you should think long and hard about whether you want to rely on alimony payments to get you through.
-It may be a better idea to move into a more affordable home than to remain dependent on your former spouse.
+So if you’re unable to afford the mortgage payments on your own, you should think long and hard about whether you want to rely on alimony payments to get you through.
+It may be better to move into a more affordable home than to remain dependent on your former spouse.

 Additional Divorce And Mortgage FAQs

-Divorce raises many personal and financial questions and you should always consult with an attorney or financial advisor on these issues.
-However, this section will briefly address some of the follow-up questions you may have regarding your mortgage and refinancing your house after a divorce.
+Divorce raises many personal and financial questions, so it’s always best to consult an attorney or financial adviser on these issues.
+Next up are some other questions you may have about your mortgage and refinancing your house after a divorce.

-Any changes that are made to a mortgage must be approved by the mortgage holder.
-And while it’s possible that your lender will agree to a change, in most cases, a new mortgage will need to be originated.
+Any changes made to a mortgage must be approved by the mortgage holder.
+While it’s possible that your lender will agree to a change, a new mortgage will need to be originated in most cases.

 When you’re going through a difficult divorce, you probably would prefer to tell as few people about it as possible.
-But for everyone’s protection, your lender must be informed of the situation so that your mortgage situation can be resolved.
+But for everyone’s protection, your lender must be informed so that your mortgage situation can be resolved.

-If you find yourself in this situation, you should seek out the advice of an attorney immediately.
-You may need to cease communications with your spouse and let the lawyers handle things for a while.
+If you find yourself in this situation, you should seek the advice of an attorney immediately.
+You may need to cease communications with your former spouse and let your lawyer step in.